 Are you facing charges for Burglary?
 California penal code 460 helps to distinguish types of offenses in California and how those offenses are punishable.
 Many California citizens have fallen on hard times and have made poor choices while trying to rehabilitate their financial situation.
 Prosecutors rarely take these extenuating circumstances into consideration, and you can count on them to pursue maximum penalties against you in a court of law.
 These offenses carry hefty fines and punishments.
 Those facing these types of charges are advised to seek experienced legal counsel to help ensure that mistakes are not made.

-At MacGregor & Collins, LLP, our Orange County defense lawyers have worked with countless burglary defendants and have obtained favorable case outcomes for many of those that we represent.
+At MacGregor & Collins, LLP, our burglary lawyers have worked with countless defendants and have obtained favorable case outcomes for many of those that we represent.
 Call us today and you will receive a free case evaluation to help put you on a path towards success.

 PC 460 Defined